vtomanov/RepeatingAlarm/README.md

 STARTUP SETTINGS
 <pre><code>
- <string name="startup_register">ON</string> - when set to ON the application will Activate/Set the alarm automaticaluy without human intervention.
+ &lt;string name="startup_register"&gt;ON&lt;/string&gt; - when set to ON the application will Activate/Set the alarm automaticaluy without human intervention.
 Any other value will require the alarm to set Activate/Set using the UI - after first time the alarm will be active until application is killed/stopped from android device settings.

- <string name="startup_on_boot">ON</string> - when set to ON the application will start automaticaly after boot.
+ &lt;string name="startup_on_boot"&gt;ON&lt;/string&gt; - when set to ON the application will start automaticaly after boot.
 Any other value will require manual start of the application.

 GMAIL SETTINGS

-<string name="email_user_name">sy.alfil.sl34@gmail.com</string> user name/email in gmail on which behalf the emails will be sent and will receice the emails also.
+&lt;string name="email_user_name"&gt;sy.alfil.sl34@gmail.com&lt;/string&gt; user name/email in gmail on which behalf the emails will be sent and will receice the emails also.

-<string name="email_user_password">password</string> password for the gmail account
+&lt;string name="email_user_password"&gt;password&lt;/string&gt; password for the gmail account

 Subject of the email will have the following format : CEMARA timestamp e.g. : CAMERA 20170312_16 The camera text can be changed from the following setting :

-<string name="camera_name">CAMERA</string>
+&lt;string name="camera_name"&gt;CAMERA&lt;/string&gt;

 Image file name  will have the following format : PREFIX+timestamp e.g. : ALFIL_20170312_16
 The prefix can be changes from the following setting:

- <string name="image_prefix">ALFIL_</string>
+ &lt;string name="image_prefix"&gt;ALFIL_&lt;/string&gt;

 !!!IMPORTANT!!!
 In order he email sending to work you need to set in your google account lesser security apps to ON e.g. :